 That can make it hard to connect with people, whether it’s at school, at work, or in the community.
 And it can cause people to withdraw socially.

-People with receptive language may also have trouble organizing their thoughts.
+People with receptive language disorder may also have trouble organizing their thoughts.
 That can happen with both speaking and writing.

 Receptive language disorder isn’t caused by hearing issues.
 It’s also not the result of speaking other languages.
 But those are situations that can also make it hard to understand the meaning of what people say.